 A study of 2,000 people found that half of us are engaged in “a never-ending search for products, services, and content to support behavior changing.”
 A drip campaign can support this behavior.

 Drip campaigns can also be effective because they’re targeted, meaning they’re based on a specific action and can be personalized.
-More than 90% of consumers say they’re more likely to buy from companies that recognize and remember them.

 How drip campaigns are used